-Some courses are limited to students in select programs of study, in specified classifications (i.e., junior or senior status), or are restricted by prerequisite/co requisite coursework.
-Such information is listed in the Course Catalog details on Campus Connection.
-If restrictions are placed on the courses in which you are interested in enrolling as a non-degree seeking student, permission to enroll may be sought through the appropriate academic department.
+Some courses are limited to students in select programs of study, in specified classifications (i.e., junior or senior status), or are restricted by prerequisite/corequisite coursework.
+Such information is listed in the course descriptions of the catalog or in the course search feature in the student information system, Campus Connection.
+If restrictions are placed on the courses in which you are interested in enrolling as a non-degree seeking student, permission to enroll may be sought through the academic department responsible for teaching the class.

 Selective and Limited Admission Programs

 Admission to a number of academic programs is selective and/or limited.
 Admission to the university does not guarantee entrance to a specific major.
 Supplemental applications may be required for students seeking admission to professional-level programs.
 Some programs require that minimum standards be met and maintained for continuous enrollment and advancement in the program.
 Contact your respective department for further admission criteria.